 Ironman Italy is destination racing at its finest.
 Swim in the Adriatic Sea, cycle past pink flamingoes and through Sangiovese vineyards, and then run through a charming coastal town.
 What a spectacular setting for a race!
 Add in its location near popular spots like Venice, San Marino, and Florence, and this makes a great destination to combine Ironman triathlon racing with a little post-race rest and recovery.

 Tim raced Ironman Barcelona in 2016.
 Yes, this is another awesome destination for a race.
 Ironman Barcelona was also our first experience racing in Europe and Tim had a great experience.
-This year it was my turn to race and what better place than Italy?
+In 2018 it was my turn to race and what better place than Italy?
 Can you think of a better place to carb-load before a big race?

 Getting to Cervia and Ironman Italy

 The race takes place in the coastal town of Cervia, located in the Emilia-Romagna region of Italy.
 Cervia is just 25 km south of Ravenna.